ParaCoToUl/noarr-pipelines/docs/hub.md

 The section on core principles already briefly mentioned what envelopes are: An envelope holds a chunk of data that has a structure and the data itself.
 Also, envelopes are the pieces of data that are shared to other nodes via links.

-The separation of envelope content into a structure and a data buffer is not a conincidence.
+The separation of envelope content into a structure and a data buffer is not a coincidence.
 Envelopes are designed to play well with noarr structures.
 That being said, they can also be used without noarr structures in simple situations.
 The following three examples demonstrate how an envelope may be used to store data:

 ```cpp
 // Here are three envelopes, first with a simple array of floats,